Princessglory/Card-layout-project/README.md

 # Responsive Card Layout

 ## This project is a responsive card layout built with HTML and CSS ,the layout adjusts to different screen sizes due to the use of Flexbox.
-Each card on the design contains a title, a description,and an image.
+Each card on the design contains a title, a description, and an image.

 ## Features
  - Responsive Design: The card rearrange based on screen size.